nancologist/ReactNative/README.md

 ___
 ___

-# 8. The Expense Tracker App
+# 8. The Expense Tracker Index

 ## 8.1.
 Module Introduction & What We'll Build